aws-cloudformation/aws-cloudformation-resource-providers-stepfunctions/statemachine/README.md

-# AWS::StepFunctions::Activity
+# AWS::StepFunctions::StateMachine

 Congratulations on starting development!
 Next steps:

-1. Write the JSON schema describing your resource, `aws-stepfunctions-activity.json`
+1. Write the JSON schema describing your resource, `aws-stepfunctions-statemachine.json`
 2. The RPDK will automatically generate the correct resource model from the schema whenever the project is built via Maven.
 You can also do this manually with the following command: `cfn generate`